 El Rio Health is honored to provide excellent care for women and their children.

 El Rio Health has achieved Silver status in the best overall clinical performance among all health centers.

-El Rio Health has received 3 awards for our Employee Wellness program in 2018: the Platinum HAWP Award, the Gold Level American Heart Association Workplace Health Achievement Index, and the Health Champion designation from the American Diabetes Association.
+El Rio Health has received 3 awards for our Employee Wellness programs: the Platinum HAWP Award, the Gold Level American Heart Association Workplace Health Achievement Index, and the Health Champion designation from the American Diabetes Association.
 We are proud to offer our employees a variety of wellness programs that align with our vision to “be a national model of excellent healthcare”.
 There are also 42 Health Builder Champions at various sites and departments to encourage employee participation, develop creative on-site activities, and provide valuable feedback to our team.

 The Healthy Arizona Worksite Program (HAWP – pronounced “hop”) recognizes employers for their efforts to support employee health and wellness.
 The Platinum Level HAWP Award is awarded to businesses making an impact both within and beyond their walls, addressing one or more of the many health challenges impacting communities across the state.
 Platinum level awardees have demonstrated data driven programming and are leveraging cross-sector collaborations or partnerships improving the health, well-being, and equity of their community.